ECE264AdvancedCProgramming/2018SummerProblems/HW05/Readme.md

 <strong>Please read the entire file before you start working on this exercise.</strong><br>

-In this an assignment you will build your own linkedlist data structure and simple studdent database.
+In this an assignment you will build your own linked list data structure and simple student database.
 This assignment takes time.
-You should start earlier.
+You should start early.

 ## Learning Goals
 * Understand linkedlist.